-Katabatic jumps in the Martian northern polar regions $Aymeric Spiga^{1}$ and Isaac Smith2
+Katabatic jumps in the Martian northern polar regions

+Aymeric Spiga^{a,}, Isaac Smith^b
-${}^{1}\text{Laboratoire de Météorologie Dynamique / Institut Pierre-Simon Laplace (LMD/IPSL), Sorbonne Universités,}$

-UPMC Univ Paris 06, PSL Research University, École Normale Supérieure, Université Paris-Saclay, École

-Polytechnique, Centre National de la Recherche Scientifique, France

-2Planetary Science Institute, Denver, Colorado, USA
+^a Laboratoire de Météorologie Dynamique/Institut Pierre-Simon Laplace (LMD/IPSL), Sorbonne Universités, UPMC Univ Paris 06, PSL Research University, École Normale Supérieure, Université Paris-Saclay, École Polytechnique, Centre National de la Recherche Scientifique, France ^b Planetary Science Institute, Denver, CO, USA

-October 2, 2017

-^{}Corresponding author: aymeric.spiga@upmc.fr

-1 Abstract
+ARTICLE INFO

+Article history: Received 28 February 2017 Revised 2 October 2017 Accepted 13 October 2017 Available online 18 October 2017

+ABSTRACT

-Martian polar regions host active regional wind circulations, such as the downslope katabatic winds 2 which develop owing to near-surface radiative cooling and sloped topography.
-Many observations 3 (stratigraphy from radar profiling, frost streaks, spectral analysis of ices) concur to show that aeolian 4 processes play a key role in glacial processes in Martian polar regions.
-A spectacular manifestation 5 of this resides in elongated clouds that forms within the polar spiral troughs, a series of geological 6 depressions in Mars' polar caps.
-Here we report mesoscale atmospheric modeling in Martian 7 polar regions making use of five nested domains operating a model downscaling from horizontal 8 resolutions of twenty kilometers to 200 meters in a typical polar trough.
-We show that strong 9 katabatic jumps form at the bottom of polar troughs with an horizontal morphology and location 10 similar to trough clouds, large vertical velocity (up to +3 m/s) and temperature perturbations 11 (up to 20 K) propitious to cloud formation.
-This strongly suggests that trough clouds on Mars 12 are caused by katabatic jumps forming within polar troughs.
-This phenomena is analogous to 13 the terrestrial Loewe phenomena over Antarctica's slopes and coastlines, resulting in a distinctive 14 "wall of snow" during katabatic events.
-Our mesoscale modeling results thereby suggest that trough 15 clouds might be present manifestations of the ice migration processes that yielded the internal cap 16 structure discovered by radar observations, as part of a "cyclic step" process.
-This has important 17 implications for the stability and possible migration over geological timescales of water ice surface 18 reservoirs - and, overall, for the evolution of Mars' polar caps over geological timescales.
-19 prepare the landing of the Phoenix polar lander (Kauhanen et al., 2008; Tyler et al., 2008; Michaels 25 and Rafkin, 2008) detailed how the atmospheric variability in the Martian northern polar regions is 26 controlled by a combination of the mean meridional circulation (Wilson, 1997; Forget et al., 1999) 27 responsible for the characteristic polar warming in Mars' lower mesosphere (McCleese et al., 2008), 28 the circumpolar jet (Toigo et al., 2012; Mitchell et al., 2015; Guzewich et al., 2016), baroclinic waves 29 (Barnes et al., 1993; Collins et al., 1996), and regional circulations (Toigo et al., 2002; Tyler and 30 Barnes, 2005).
-The variability of regional (so-called mesoscale) circulations in the polar regions is 31 also a matter of active research to disentangle the combined influence of slope acceleration (Spiga 32 et al., 2011; Smith et al., 2013), "sea-breeze" circulations caused by the direct cap-edge thermal 33 contrasts (Toigo et al., 2002; Smith et al., 2015), and polar transient eddies (Tyler and Barnes, 34 2005).
-Understanding the interplay of global and mesoscale circulations in the Martian polar 35 regions is of primary importance to characterize the seasonal source / sink those regions represent 36 for Mars' water cycle (Tyler and Barnes, 2014; Navarro et al., 2014).
-37
+Martian polar regions host active regional wind circulations, such as the downslope katabatic winds which develop owing to near-surface radiative cooling and sloped topography.
+Many observations (stratigraphy from radar profiling, frost streaks, spectral analysis of ices) concur to show that aeolian processes play a key role in glacial processes in Martian polar regions.
+A spectacular manifestation of this resides in elongated clouds that forms within the polar spiral troughs, a series of geological depressions in Mars' polar caps.
+Here we report mesoscale atmospheric modeling in Martian polar regions making use of five nested domains operating a model downscaling from horizontal resolutions of twenty kilometers to 200 m in a typical polar trough.
+We show that strong katabatic jumps form at the bottom of polar troughs with an horizontal morphology and location similar to trough clouds, large vertical velocity (up to +3 m/s) and temperature perturbations (up to 20 K) propitious to cloud formation.
+This strongly suggests that trough clouds on Mars are caused by katabatic jumps forming within polar troughs.
+This phenomena is analogous to the terrestrial Loewe phenomena over Antarctica's slopes and coastlines, resulting in a distinctive "wall of snow" during katabatic events.
+Our mesoscale modeling results thereby suggest that trough clouds might be present manifestations of the ice migration processes that yielded the internal cap structure discovered by radar observations, as part of a "cyclic step" process.
+This has important implications for the stability and possible migration over geological timescales of water ice surface reservoirs-and, overall, for the evolution of Mars' polar caps over geological timescales.